olenapetrova-da/lublin-events-hub/docs/lehv2/LEHv2_Hub_to_DB_Mapping_S1.md

   - `venue` / `payment` as above.

 Because `UNIQUE (event_id, date, time, venue)` is enforced in the DB, if the Hub ever returns an exact duplicate showtime for the same event, the insert will fail (and WF-INGEST can either ignore the conflict or handle it explicitly).

+### 3.2.3 Source-specific note: `official` multi-URL exhibitions

+For `lublin.eu` (“official”) there is a pattern where the **same exhibition or event** is published on several URLs – for example, one page per date.

+From the Hub point of view:

+- each URL appears as a separate event in `events[]`,
+- titles are often identical or very similar,
+- date ranges and `_EndDate` can overlap.

+Stage 1 ingestion follows these rules:

+- each `(source='official', url)` becomes one row in `public.events`,
+- `event_id` is computed from source + title + url (not from the calendar range),
+- **all calendar instances** are represented in `public.showtimes`, regardless of how many URLs exist:
+  - for timed events, each `(event_id, date, time, venue)` becomes one showtime,
+  - for multi-day no-time events, one showtime row spans `date` → `_end_date`.

+Consequences:

+- User-facing queries (e.g. Telegram bot) should use `showtimes` as the primary source of “what happens on a given day” and only join `events` for title/URL.
+- Some conceptual events may appear multiple times if users click different `official` URLs; this is acceptable for Stage 1.
+- Future versions may add optional deduplication on top (e.g. grouping by normalized title + venue + overlapping date range) without changing the Stage 1 schema.

 ### 3.3 sources